Jurek-Raben/DawProject-Tool/README.md

 ## Feel free to contribute

 Feel free to improve, try yourself, get in touch, and discuss it.
-Also feel free to contact me, if you have questions or ideas.
+Contact me, if you have questions or ideas.

+I have tested this tool so far for macOS.
+However, it should theoretically also work for Windows and maybe even Linux.
+Please report back.

 I've also tried to make the source code nicely readable.
 You know, this is important for team work, like proper function-, variable- and parameter-naming.
 The goal should be that a new developer can understand what's going on on-the-fly.
 What is the method or object actually doing?